Oghma-Infinium/Vagabond/README.md

 *You don't need to adjust display tweaks or Skyrim.ini settings like Puredark says, my default settings for the modlist support DLSS*

 You can find configuration file for DLSS in the skse\plugins folder of the mod.
 Don't touch either of the MipLodBias settings.
-I recommend turning of sharpening.
+I recommend turning off sharpening.
 Combining Reshade and DLSS is not officially supported and I will not assist with that.

 **Installing Patreon ENB binaries:**